 Structural geology and geomechanics as a discipline is one of the fastest growing areas of research and practice in petroleum geoscience.
 Evidence of the growing importance of this technical area includes rapid growth of technical teams on these topics within companies, the increasing importance of deep and/or geomechanically complex targets, including subsalt, fractured, faulted, and unconventional reservoirs.
 The Structural Diagenesis Initiative (SDI) is a leader in this technical area, and our students are making an impact in industry and at other academic institutions.
 Members of SDI were instrumental in setting up AAPG’s newest division, the Petroleum Structure & Geomechanics Division.

-Dr. Richard A. Schultz is Senior Research Scientist with the Center for Petroleum and Geosystems Engineering at The University of Texas at Austin.
-He joined SDI in September 2015, where he leads integrated structural geology and geomechanics research and mentoring within Petroleum & Geosystems Engineering (PGE).
-Prior to joining PGE, he was Principal Geomechanicist with ConocoPhillips where he focused on the characterization and geomechanics of reservoir and overburden sequences with applications to subsurface containment assurance, deepwater assets, heavy-oil fields, and geodetic monitoring of oil and gas fields throughout the global asset portfolio and life-cycle.
+Jon Olson, Peter Eichhubl, and D. Nicolas Espinoza lead the geomechanics effort.
+Also collaborating on geomechanics research is Dr. Nicola Tisato.
+From September 2015 through August 2017 Dr. Richard A. Schultz was with the Center for Petroleum and Geosystems Engineering at The University of Texas at Austin (UT) as Senior Research Scientist, adding his expertise from academia and industry to UT’s Fracture Research and Application (FRAC) industrial affiliates consortium and the SDI initiative.
+Prior to joining PGE, Rich was Principal Geomechanicist with ConocoPhillips where he focused on the characterization and geomechanics of reservoir and overburden sequences with applications to subsurface containment assurance, deepwater assets, heavy-oil fields, and geodetic monitoring of oil and gas fields throughout the global asset portfolio and life-cycle.

 Dr. Schultz served on the faculty of the University of Nevada, Reno (UNR), culminating as Foundation Professor of Geological Engineering and Geomechanics, Emeritus.
 He taught a wide range of undergraduate and graduate courses in structural geology, geological engineering, fracture mechanics, geomechanics, physical and environmental geology, and planetary science.
 His grant-funded Geomechanics-Rock Fracture Group produced 5 Ph.D. and 13 M.S. students, 2 postdoctoral scholars, and an international reputation for innovative research and excellent presentations.
 Schultz has served on the Editorial Board of Lithosphere, Journal of Structural Geology, and Journal of Geophysical Research.